Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-2_Communication-with-Ourselves_Marshall-Rosenberg_transcript.md

 ## Working with anger

 (5:17)
-When we work with groups on the subject of anger, that's a good feeling to teach us nonviolent communication, because **anger tells us that we are disconnected from our needs**, the central part of nonviolent communication.
+When we work with groups on the subject of anger, that's a good feeling to teach us Nonviolent Communication, because **anger tells us that we are disconnected from our needs**, the central part of Nonviolent Communication.

 #### Anger tells us we're thinking in a way that creates violence on the planet.